ortus-docs/qb-docs/overview/query-builder/inserts.md

 INSERT INTO `users` (`age`, `email`, `name`) VALUES (55, `robert@test.com`, `Robert`)
 ```

-You may even insert several records into the table with a single call to `insert` by passing an array of arrays.
-Each array represents a row to be inserted into the table:
+You may even insert several records into the table with a single call to `insert` by passing an array of structs.
+Each struct represents a row to be inserted into the table:

 ```text
 //qb